-Fair Access Protocols exist to ensure that access to education is secured for children who have no school place and where a placement in a mainstream school or alternative provision is appropriate and ensures that all schools admit their fair share of students with challenging behaviour.
-Our approach reflects a commitment by all schools to work in partnership with each other and the local authority in the interests ofsecuring the best outcomes for young people.
+Fair Access Protocols exist to ensure that access to education is secured for vulnerable children and young people who are without a school place and where a placement in a mainstream school or alternative provision is appropriate.
+The fair access process also ensures that all schools admit their fair share of vulnerable children and young people.
+Our approach reflects a commitment by all our schools/academies to work in partnership with each other and the local authority in the interests of securing the best outcomes for children and young people.

 Should parents agree to a referral to the fair access process, although parents may state a preferred school, the panel may not allocate a place at the parent’s first choice of school as they have to take into account both the number and complexity of the student’s allocated to schools via this process.
 This does not however remove the right of a parent to request an independent school appeal for a place at their first preference school, however, participation in the fair access process will be taken into consideration by the appeal panel.